How to brine corned beef at home – an easy photo tutorial on making nitrate-free, refined sugar-free corned beef.

 As an alternative to tupperware, add everything to a large freezer bag and place bag inside of a pot in the refrigerator (to avoid leaking).

-When ready to cook the beef, remove it from the brine and rinse it under cool water.
-Transfer it to your method of cooking of choice (instructions below), such as an Instant Pot, slow cooker or regular pot if cooking on the stove top and cook according to directions with additional liquid and spices.
+Transfer the brined beef to your method of cooking of choice.
+I have included instructions for Instant Pot, slow cooker, or cooking on the stove top.
+Cook according to directions with additional liquid and spices.

 How to Cook Corned Beef: